balderdashy/sails-docs/getting-started/getting-started.md

 The `blog` directory has a number of auto-generated files and folders that make up the structure of a Sails application.
 The anatomy thereof is described [here](http://sailsjs.org/#/documentation/anatomy/myApp "Anatomy of a SailJs app").

+Before we continue let's make sure sails really did install all dependencies.
+Since we are using Jade as a templating engine sails should've added it to the dependencies.
+Let's just make sure it did by installing it explicitly and saving it in the dependency list + installing all dependencies again.

+    npm install --save jade
+    npm install

 # Hello, Sails!

 To begin with, let's get some text up on screen quickly.
 To do this, you need to get your Sails application server running.